 Is infrared heat safe for hair?
 Yes.
-Infrared heat is good for your scalp health.
+Infrared heating is good for your scalp health.
 Infrared dryers are safer than traditional ones because they dry your hair from the inside.
-Conversely, infrared heat is also safe, considering the heat source is even farther from your hair.
+Conversely, infrared heating is also safe, considering the heat source is even farther from your hair.

 Should you shower after the infrared sauna?
 Have a cold shower soon after your sauna to feel refreshed.
 It’s better to shower before drinking water to give your body the chance to cool down completely.

 SUMMARY: An infrared sauna for sale is a good deal because you can use it every day.
 Don’t use it longer than 40 minutes and follow your doctor’s advice.
 EMF is safe for your skin, hair, eyes, and your general health.